KingOfRlyeh/KingOfRlyeh.github.io/about_academics_and_career.md

 ---
 layout: page
-title: "About Me: Academics and Career"
+title: 'About Me: Academics and Career'
 ---
+bing bong